bhojpur/platform/README.md

-# Bhojpur.NET Platform
+# Bhojpur.NET Platform - Software Delivery
-The Bhojpur.NET Platform automates the provisioning of ready-to-use Network, Security, and IT applications
+The Bhojpur.NET Platform automates the provisioning of ready-to-use Network, Security, and IT applications and services.
+It is used primarily to host different software-as-a-service offerings.
+Such hosted applications or services could be managed remotely using secure Web Service APIs.
+The platform allows efficient use of cluster server resources by deployed aplications.
+It is the primary software delivery platform of the [Bhojpur Consulting](https://www.bhojpur-consulting.com) to their clients globally.

 [Learn more 👉](https://www.bhojpur.net)